Feature Request: Wiki ACLs (Access control for individual pages)

 Is this posible that could be implemented like a plugin?, My knowledge of ruby on rails is zero, but maybe somebody at my work aims to develop a plugin.

-#16 Updated by Raidel del Peso almost 9 years ago
+#16 Updated by Raidel del Peso about 9 years ago

 Also might be useful to extend this feature to a wiki format tag (like < pre>) that can be inserted anywhere where wiki format is accepted (issues description, etc) making parts of an issue description private is very useful